aisinker/vulkan_raw/README.md

     | `VkShaderFloatControlsIndependence.VK_SHADER_FLOAT_CONTROLS_INDEPENDENCE_32_BIT_ONLY` | `VkShaderFloatControlsIndependence::F32_BIT_ONLY` |

 2. Most functions must need to obtain a corresponding function pointer before use.
 We provide a `Functions` object to do this on every module, echo one corresponding to the module's functions set.
+3. All structures have `Debug` trait and `Default` trait.
+You don't need to set the `sType` field manually if it contains.
 ## Example

 ```rust